2. Would a progressive or a conservative be more likely to cut me in half?

 The inner-city moral absolutist doesn’t sit back and just accept that many Australians from a more rural cultural background are perfectly entitled to enjoy the Melbourne Cup, nor do they nod in acceptance that Queenslanders are just made a little bit different every time Bob Katter denies the existence of homosexuals in his electorate.

 The moral absolutist decides on behalf of the USA, from all the way over here in Australia, that Trump’s ‘grab her by the pussy’ remarks deem him unfit for office.
+And quite frankly I think that this kind of moral absolutism—this kind of ethical consistency—is vital.
+We cannot change the goalposts for someone based on their name, race, religion or class.

 Interestingly though, the Australian progressive breaks from moral absolutism when they are asked whether or not they condemn Hamas’s actions on October 7.
 As it turns out, the moral absolutist, no matter how progressive, may defer to moral isolationism if and when it suits broader ideological or prejudicial goals.